Yusef Salaam: Career

+Salaam speaking at a 2009 rally.

 Following his release in 1997, Salaam worked as a construction worker in an apartment complex in the Mitchell–Lama Housing Program on Adam Clayton Powell Jr. Boulevard.
 He was fired after the company discovered who he was.
 Salaam then worked at Weill Cornell Medicine.
 He has served on the board of the Innocence Project.

 In 2021, Salaam considered running for the New York State Legislature, but decided against it due to residency requirements.
 Salaam moved back to New York City from Georgia in 2022.
 On February 4, 2023, Salaam announced his candidacy for the 9th City Council District of New York City representing Harlem in the 2023 elections.
 During the campaign, he was endorsed by Cornel West.
 He won the Democratic primary on July 5 defeating assemblymembers Inez Dickens and Al Taylor.
 He was unopposed in the general election and succeeded councilwoman Kristin Richardson Jordan for a term ending January 1, 2026.
-He is on the ballot for re-election in November 2025.
+He was re-elected in November 2025.

 In January 2024, Salaam's car, which had Georgia license plates and dark-tinted windows that are illegal in New York, was stopped in Harlem by a New York City police car.
 When the officer approached his car, Salaam said he was a member of the city council and that he was on city business.
 He was on a business call with several of his colleagues including City Council member Sandy Nurse, who heard the entire police interaction.
 He was driving to dinner with his wife and four of his children.
 Salaam asked why he had been stopped but the officer, on hearing that he was a council member on business, cut off the interaction and walked away saying, "Take care, sir."
 Officers are not required to give a reason for stopping a car, but Salaam said the police should have done so voluntarily.
 Critics of Salaam said he smeared the police and used his position to get out of a possible ticket.

 In the aftermath of the second 2024 presidential debate, Salaam confronted former president Donald Trump who previously called for Salaam to be executed, but Trump refused to walk back his statements.